abhinavdabral/abhinavdabral.github.io/_posts/2023-8-12-choice-of-apps.md

 ### 1.2.3 Lawnchair 2

 I recently switched to Lawnchair 2, from Lawnchair Alpha (which is available on GitHub).
 This version allows a bit more customization and allows categorization of apps within the app drawer.
 But other than that, it's still very lightweight and feels very close to stock launcher.

+### 1.2.4 FitCloudPro

+This is an interesting one.
+So, when it comes to smartwatch, my approach was in reverse.
+I tried finding a smartwatch that was either compatible with Gadgetbridge or had an app that can work without Signing up.

+Now, Gadgetbridge supports a decent selection of smartwatches but adding them to gadgetbridge requires some annoyingly steps.

+Anyway, long-story short, I got myself a smartwatch which used FitCloudPro.

+#### Why I like it?

+- No signup required
+- It was generally complete and didn't lacked any important features (quite comparable to Mi Fit app, or similar)

+I'm not going to nit-pick regarding what could be better.
+I'm just glad that it works without internet connection and an account.

 # 2. Apps that I have used in the past